holoviz/holoviz/doc/contributing.md

 1. Before making a proper release, you should start by making a development release.
 This is the first one that would be an *alpha* release.
 Bump the version too, e.g., `v1.9.6a1` and commit the new tag.
 1. After pushing the new tag, you can monitor the *Packages* and *Documentation* workflows.
 If one fails, you will have to fix that as that would be a release blocker.
 1. If the *alpha* release succeeded, it is now time to check a few things:
-    * A new version of the *dev* site should have been built.
+    * A new version of the *dev* (built on the corresponding `pyviz-dev` repository `gh-pages` branch) site should have been built.
 You should spot-check it, trying to find errors that could have occurred while the notebooks ran, for instance.
     * Some packages have implemented *downstream tests*.
 When they do, these tests run only when a release is made.
 They trigger the test suite of their downstream packages (e.g., a Panel release would trigger the test suite of Param).
 This ensures that the release you just made didn't break some other packages of the HoloViz ecosystem.
 To find the results of these downstream tests, check the Github Actions page of the released package.
     * Optionally, and to make sure that the release went well, you could install the package you've released (e.g. `conda install -c pyviz/label/dev panel`) and check there's no embarrassing issue.
 1. Pause the release process if you expect feedback from others.
 If not, keep going.